 - Each employee across the enterprise has reaffirmed their commitment to the mission and core values of the Department.
-This now happens annually. - Since June 2014, ninety one percent of our medical facilities have new leaders or leadership teams.
-This percentage is inclusive of both newly placed, permanent leaders and those acting in a detailed role. - The Department has revised all Senior Executives' performance plans to include required critical elements relating to Veteran service and employee engagement.
+This now happens annually. - The Department has revised all Senior Executives' performance plans to include required critical elements relating to Veteran service and employee engagement.
 VA's executives are evaluated on their ability to provide exceptional service to America's Veterans and on their engagement with employees around VA's mission and values. - Beginning in October 2014, the annual performance objectives of every medical center director included core requirements of care quality, patient safety, patient satisfaction, and other key Veteran outcome measures. - For the Fiscal Year 2014 performance period, VA re-evaluated Senior Executive performance ratings to ensure a distribution of ratings equal to top-rated companies in the private sector. - VA has initiated establishment of a Department-wide program office to implement our Anti-Harassment Policy.
-This new program will ensure that allegations of
+This new program will ensure that allegations of harassment are promptly investigated and that VA management is alerted to conduct that is not consistent with our ICARE Values.

-- harassment are promptly investigated and that VA management is alerted to conduct that is not consistent with our ICARE Values. - VA's goal continues to be strengthening its culture of accountability and putting renewed focus on employee-led, Veteran-centric change.
-Improvements in workforce culture, with a focus on ICARE values, will allow VA to address issues as they arise, rather than necessitating employee termination following repeated and/or pervasive poor behavior. - The Secretary and Deputy Secretary have held 60 employee town halls and more than 30 meetings with union leaders. - Over 6,540 Network Director/Medical Center Director site inspections have been completed. - Over 8,309 staff have completed the VA-developed training "Access and Scheduling Core Concepts and Business Practices". - VA leadership sent a message to all employees regarding the importance of whistleblower protection, emphasizing that managers and supervisors bear a special responsibility for enforcing whistleblower protection laws.
+- VA's goal continues to be strengthening its culture of accountability and putting renewed focus on employee-led, Veteran-centric change.
+Improvements in workforce culture, with a focus on ICARE values, will allow VA to address issues as they arise, rather than necessitating employee termination following repeated and/or pervasive poor behavior. - The Secretary and Deputy Secretary have held over 60 employee town halls and more than 30 meetings with union leaders. - Over 6,540 Network Director/Medical Center Director site inspections have been completed. - Over 8,309 staff have completed the VA-developed training "Access and Scheduling Core Concepts and Business Practices". - VA leadership sent a message to all employees regarding the importance of whistleblower protection, emphasizing that managers and supervisors bear a special responsibility for enforcing whistleblower protection laws.
 All VA supervisors are required to take annual "Whistleblower Rights and Protection & Prohibited Personnel Practices" training.